mattrussell2/diff_test/README.md

 ## Examples
-See examples in the tests/ folders in the repository
+See examples in the example/ folder in the repository

 Thanks!
 And happy coding!